shokouhi29/covid/README.md

 # covid
-hi this is the first project using github
+hi this is my first project using github